Room-Elephant/extension-chrome-key-retriever/README.md

 ![logo](https://repository-images.githubusercontent.com/658112380/1ca66916-3b00-43e2-84fd-9e1379a3d7bb)
 # extension-chrome-key-retriever

-This extension allows to watch keys stored.
+This extension allows to watch keys stored and set new values.
-For more complex properties, you can select a subkey to watch.
+For more complex properties, you can select a subkey to watch and/or set a value.

 <img width="399" alt="image" src="/docs/preview.png">
 (the preview might not be up to date)

 ## Supported keys

-- local storage
+- Local storage
-- session storage
+- Session storage
-- cookies
+- Cookies
   - including HTTP only cookies

 ## Installation